UPB-Graphics/gfx-framework/README.md

 -   macOS:
     1.  run `brew install cmake`

-After installation, run `cmake --version` (again) to check that it's in your `PATH` environment variable.
+After installation, run `cmake --version` to check that it's in your `PATH` environment variable.
 This should happen automatically, but if it didn't, just add it manually.
 Instructions on how to add an executable to your `PATH` differ across operating systems and are ***not*** covered here.

 ## :gear: Building